In NHS Continuing Healthcare assessments you’ve no doubt heard the expression ‘primary health need’

 That said, the assessment process (the Checklist, the full multidisciplinary team (Decision Support Tool) and the Fast Track) are the assessments that people needing care do currently have to go through – and so it’s vital to familiarise yourself with them.

-“In respect of Ms Coughlan, her needs were clearly of a scale beyond the scope of local authority.”
+“In respect of Ms Coughlan, her needs were clearly of a scale beyond the scope of local authority services.”

 How does a ‘primary health need’ relate to the Fast Track process?

 A person whose condition is rapidly deteriorating and who may be at end of life should be Fast Tracked through the NHS Continuing Healthcare assessment process.
-Once they’ve been Fast Tracked, they should automatically be deemed to have a ‘primary health need’, as outlined on page 17 of the National Framework:
+Once they’ve been Fast Tracked, they should automatically be deemed to have a ‘primary health need’, as outlined on pages 63- 67 of the National Framework (revised October 2018):

 In summary, saying that someone has a ‘primary health need’ is the same as saying they are on the NHS side of the funding dividing line – and therefore eligible for full NHS Continuing Healthcare funding.